 Between 2000 and 2006, I had the privilege to lead a health reform that expanded social protection in health to 55 million previously uninsured persons, paving the way for the attainment of universal health coverage.
-The reform also included a sharp focus on prevention, through the establishment of a dedicated fund for community health services, the deployment of a renewed preventive strategy against chronic diseases, and the creation of a new public health agency-the Federal Commission for Health Risk Protection.
+The reform also included sharp focus prevention, through а on the establishment of a dedicated fund for community health services, the deployment of a renewed preventive strategy against chronic diseases, and the creation of a new public health agency-the Federal Commission for Health Risk Protection.
 The idea was to expand access to health care while at the same time acting on the upstream determinants of health to prevent people from getting sick in the first place.